Titorat/Course-Voronoi-Diagrams-EN/about.md

 This course is a simple approach to Voronoi Diagrams theory.
 ## Previous Knowledge:
 Basic programming knowledge: Variables, Arrays, Loops, Functions and Geometry.

-Javascript is used on the Course due to the visual nature of the exercises.
+Javascript is used on the Course due to the visual nature of the examples, but it's not a requeriment.
+The Course has simple programming exercises that can be solved with a minimal programming knowledge.

 ## Difficulty Level:
 Intermediate.
 ## Estimated Time:
-15 minutes.
+10 minutes.
 ## What will I learn?
 Students will learn what a Voronoi Diagram is, and some use cases.
 ## Why should I learn?